gploumpis/angular-seed-browserify/README.md

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+The angular-seed-browserify app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.